 Serial Marketers (Slack Channel)

-Launching on product Hunt can be quite beneficial, but I’d recommend doing this only when you have a few subscribers and you have made a tiny audience to back you up.
+Launching on Product Hunt can be quite beneficial, but I’d recommend doing this only when you have a enough subscribers to back you up.

-Growing via SEO is a really good long term option, but it takes a lot of time and you need to have a blog alongside your newsletter for this to work properly, but the pros of this far outweigh the cons.
+Growing via SEO is a strong long term option.
+Although it takes a lot of time and you need to have a blog alongside your newsletter for this to work properly, the pros of far outweigh the cons.

 Using a lead magnet.
-This can also work great by giving your subscribers an incentive to subscribe by offering something free and of value.
-It can be a free ebook, or a database, as long as it provides some sort of value.
+A lead magnet is an incentive: Offer to give something away for free for new readers that sign up.
+It can be a free ebook, a course, or a database, as long as it provides some sort of value.

-If you have a nac for writing, try guest posting on blogs that have a lot of organic traffic.
+If you have a passion for writing, try guest posting on blogs that have a lot of organic traffic.

 HackerNews.
 This can be a big hit or miss, but if executed right, you could land on the top page.
 I got lucky once and it gave me 73 new subscribers in one day, but again, it's the luck of the draw.